Benefits of water-based Aquanatal Yoga classes

 Yoga movements in water: Simple, classic yoga poses are adapted to the water, making exercise enjoyable for all pregnant women, particularly if they are suffering from backache or pelvic pain, or if they are overweight.
 Bodies feel virtually weightless in water enabling deep stretching.
 Spinal alignment and exercise to open the hips and pelvis are a welcome part of each session.

 Breathing exercises: Deeper, more expansive breathing has many benefits for the mother and baby and is of great importance through all stages of pregnancy, labour and birth.
 With practice, all the muscles of the pelvis become involved in full breathing, which provides a powerful tool in labour.

-Relaxation: Aqua Yoga brings a sense of deep relaxation.
-Floating in water offers a unique experience of unity, as the baby is suspended in water (amniotic fluid) inside the mother, so the mother can share this experience of hanging in water and connection with the baby.
+Relaxation: Aquanatal Yoga brings a sense of deep relaxation.
+Floating in water offers a unique experience of unity, as the baby is suspended in water (amniotic fluid), so the mother can share this experience of hanging in the water and connecting with her baby.

 Preparing for birth: Using the water as a medium to explore and expel fears attached to labour.
 Explore positions for labour, how to open the hips and pelvis allowing optimal space for the baby, prepare for delivery and birthing the baby.

 Group work: To offer and receive support, and get to know the other expectant mothers in the group.